Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE #11 (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
-- [target 1.8] BUG (Alban): The current selected tab of the Part Lib should be saved when exiting the application.
-When launching it is not always visible (need to scroll) under win7.
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
 - [target 1.8] #18 REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)
 - [target 1.8] REFACTORING (Alban): Replace all the type test using a string with the is keyword